 - Rubbing alcohol

-Cleaning Solution: Combine 1 quart of chlorine bleach with 1 gallon of water.
+Combine 1 qt. of chlorine bleach with 1 gallon of water.

-Method: Wear Rubber Gloves.
-Open window and provide good ventilation.
-Using your scrub brush (or a sponge) coat the area with the bleach solution.
-Allow it to soak in for ten minutes.
-Re-dip your brush in the solution and scrub until clean.
-You may also find using an old tooth brush will help focus your efforts.
+Re-dip your brush into the solution and scrub until clean.
+You may also find using an old toothbrush will help focus your efforts.

 Type of Surface: Leather.